TheRenegadeCoder/sample-programs-website/docs/projects/josephus-problem/index.md

 ---
-title: Josephus Problem in Every Language

-layout: default
+authors:
+- belide_aakash
 date: 2020-10-06
+featured-image: josephus-problem-in-every-language.jpg
 last-modified: 2020-10-06
-featured-image: josephus-problem-in-every-language.jpg
+layout: default
-tags: [josephus-problem]
+tags:
-authors:
- - belide_aakash
+- josephus-problem
+title: Josephus Problem
 ---

 Welcome to the Josephus Problem page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.